Blues lead guitar - lesson 1

 A C D Eb E G

 There is not a perfect match between a A7 chord and the A Blues scale, but it will still sound great to use the scale over the chord.
 One thing to consider is the 3rd interval and how it differs between scale and chord.
-The scale includes the minor 3rd (m3) whereas the chord include the major 3rd (M3).
+The scale includes the minor 3rd (m3) whereas the chord includes the major 3rd (M3).
 It will not always sound great to play the b3 over the A7 chord (I chord) and one way to tackle this is to bend the b3 note.
-It can be a half tone or a quarter tone bend, both will work.
+It can be a half tone or a quarter tone bend, both will work and the reason is they imply the C#.
 See how this can be done by the following licks:

 Tab blues lick